 A further development is for a piston driven system instead of the traditional gas impingement.
 While technologically interesting, it does not solve the problem that regular cleaning does.
 For sustained use in situations where cleaning is not possible – deployment on long assignments in hostile territory for example – the piston system is of use, but for civilian applications, it may simply be more than necessary.

 The Modular Rifle

 The AR, despite its technological roots, has become a weapon of the people rivaling the AK47.
 This would not be possible without the rifle’s modularity: part interchangeability makes the rifle the “Barbie Doll” of gun enthusiasts.
 Of course, quality and exact fit are always variables among manufacturers, but the appeal and possibilities are there.
-This, with the political climate, means the AR is not about to be replaced anytime soon.
+The rich history of the AR-15, with the current political climate, means the AR is not about to be replaced anytime soon.